 an interactive multidisciplinary art & performance project inspired by Armen Ohanian

 Garo has been researching Armen Ohanian, an enigmatic Armenian performer and survivor of the early 20th century anti-Armenian pogroms in Baku.
 Grappling with the discrepancies between Ohanian’s biography and memoirs, they are forced to confront memories from the past, unraveling experiences around gender, sexuality, ethnicity, family, and the role of the artist.
-An immersive theatre experience featuring a blend of monologue, traditional Armenian dance, erotic performance and live music, Dear Armen weaves together the voices and struggles of three generations of women and gender nonconforming Armenians.
+An immersive theatre experience featuring a blend of monologue, traditional Armenian dance, erotic performance and live music, Dear Armen weaves together the voices and struggles of three generations of women, queer and gender nonconforming Armenians.

 Dear Armen was initially conceived during a three-week artist residency in September 2013 at the Abrahamian Arts Centre in Yerevan, Armenia.
 Since its inception, the project transformed from interactive performance, to immersive-media installation, to short film.
 As part of the project’s lifespan, Dear Armen toured to major North American cities between 2014-2016 (including New York, Toronto, Montreal, Boston, Detroit, Los Angeles, San Francisco, Portland, Seattle and Vancouver); held two residency/creation periods in Yerevan, Armenia (2013 & 2015); and the short film was an official selection at multiple festivals including Chicago Film Festival and Seattle Queer Film Festival.